 Advice to Australian officials: Australian officials have been advised to adopt enhanced security measures when travelling to the Za’atari refugee camp and areas close to the Syrian border.

 We advise you to exercise a high degree of caution in Jordan due to the threat of terrorist attack.
+Extremists have expressed a desire to conduct attacks targeting Western visitors in Jordan, and the Jordanian authorities have disrupted several terrorist plots targeting Westerners.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety and security risks.

 In planning your activities, consider the types of places known to be terrorist targets and the level of security provided at these places.
+We recommend staying at hotels with a visible security presence, such as uniformed guards and functioning screening apparatus.
 Tourist areas and attractions throughout Jordan and tourists travelling to or from these places, including those in tour groups, could be targeted.
 Other possible terrorist targets in Jordan include places where there are concentrations of expatriates, such as embassies, expatriate residential areas and schools, outdoor recreation events or identifiably Western businesses, including hotels, restaurants, bars, nightspots, clubs, sporting venues, international fast food outlets, supermarkets, markets, shopping centres, malls, cinemas and theatres.

 The ongoing conflicts in Iraq and Syria have the potential to cause instability in Jordan.
 Extremist groups active in Syria and Iraq have threatened Jordan, and Jordan has a large number of foreign fighters engaged in the conflict in Syria and Iraq.
 However, Jordanian security forces monitor the security environment closely.
 They have deployed additional forces to areas bordering Syria and Iraq and have arrested a number of extremist sympathisers in Jordan.
 In 2005, al-Qa’ida was responsible for bombing international hotels in Amman.
 In October 2012 the Jordanian government foiled a terrorist plot targeting shopping malls and embassies in Amman.